Bunli

 Option 1 - Current session:

-source <(my-cli completions --shell zsh)
+source <(my-cli completions zsh)

 Option 2 - User completion directory: